Climate activists rally outside COP26 in Glasgow | DW | 06.11.2021

 In Seoul, approximately 500 people took to the streets and occupied an intersection, calling for urgent action on climate change

 In Seoul, around 500 protesters hit the streets.
-Among the groups organizing the action, Climate Strike said, "At COP26, the expected 'blah, blah, blah' is taking place," echoing the criticisms of young Swedish activist Greta Thunberg.
+Among the groups organizing the action, Climate Strike said, "At COP26, the expected 'blah, blah, blah' is taking place," echoing the criticisms of Greta Thunberg.

 COP26 is taking place under tight security.